yoctoproject/bmaptool/README.md

 The second usage scenario is reconstructing sparse files Generally speaking, if you had a sparse file but then expanded it, there is no way to reconstruct it.
-In some cases, something like
+In some cases, something like:

 ```bash
 $ cp --sparse=always expanded.file reconstructed.file